Lean Games: Transforming Learning and Culture Through Play

 Lean Principles in Action

 The Lean Game is a hands-on, interactive simulation that brings Lean principles to life.
-By using Lego bricks to build houses, participants can experience firsthand the benefits of Lean manufacturing, such as reduced waste, improved efficiency, and increased customer satisfaction.
+By using plastic bricks to build products, participants can experience firsthand the benefits of Lean manufacturing, such as reduced waste, improved efficiency, and increased customer satisfaction.
 This game is an excellent way to introduce Lean concepts to teams, providing a fun and engaging method to learn about key principles like one-piece flow, pull systems, and continuous improvement.
-Whether in software development or manufacturing, the Lean Game is suitable for various roles and industries.
-Its short duration makes it an ideal addition to any training session, ensuring that participants can quickly grasp and apply Lean principles in their work environments.
+Whether in software development or manufacturing, the Lean Game suits various roles and industries.
+Its short duration makes it an ideal addition to any training session, ensuring participants can quickly grasp and apply Lean principles in their work environments.

 Why Lean Games Work: The Psychology Behind Learning by Doing